khdevnet/mc-verifier/README.md

-# Message contract verifier .net
+# Microsrvices message contract verifier .net
 This is verification contract library.
 It provides implementations that make it possible to run message contracts tests.
 * It verify message schema and prevent unexpected changes.
 * It verify producer message using concumers contracts.